meinauto/meinauto-js/doc/tutorials/module/MODULE-ORCHESTRATION-SYSTEM.md

 All modules stored in a Dependency Injection Container – in following called DIC

-- listen to event when module is ready registered into DIC;
+- listen to event when module class is ready registered into DIC;
 the event will be fired on manager everytime if a module class get registered.

 ```javascript